netlify/labs/features/graph/documentation/partner-onboarding.md

 #### UserInfo endpoint

-The `userInfo` response should, at a minimum, contain the `sub` value.
-It can also contain other relevant details for an application, such as name, email, avatar URL, or other data.
-An example of how the type would look like:
+The **UserInfo** response must contain a `sub` value.
+It can also contain other relevant details for an application, such as name, email, or avatar URL.
+Here's an example of what this could look like:

 ```typescript
 type UserInfoResponse = {